katcipis/sophia/notes/meetings.md

 Lets say the average salary is 65000 EUR per year, this will create a per day salary of 178 EUR, which for 8 hours day of work is equivalent to 22 EUR per hour.
-So a meeting with 10 engineers for one hour would cost 220 EUR being extremely optimistic, being just optimistic and calculating using 2 hours of interruption for a 1 hour meeting, you get 440 EUR.
+So a meeting with 10 engineers for one hour would cost 220 EUR being extremely optimistic.
+Being just optimistic and calculating using 2 hours of interruption for a 1 hour meeting, you get 440 EUR.
 If this is a weekly thing you are up to 1760 EUR of cost per month, and this is a very optimistic case, and just for 10 engineers.
 I saw meetings